kevin-pb/python_resum/Readme.md

 ### String

-The string are the data type referent to de texts.
+The string are the data type referent to the texts.

 #### Operations: